Platform Prize: Critical response

 In some years, the film magazine Screen International has convened its own unofficial panel of film critics, who were assigned to watch all the Platform films and conduct their own independent vote on which film should win the award.
 Their panel in 2017 selected Warwick Thornton's Sweet Country, the same film that won the prize, but their panel in 2018 split between two films, Benjamín Naishtat's Rojo and Emir Baigazin's The River, while the festival jury awarded the prize to Ho Wi Ding's Cities of Last Things; the jury did, however, give The River an honorable mention.

 Other critics have questioned whether the Platform Prize has been effective at accomplishing its stated goals at all.
 Canadian documentary filmmaker Alan Zweig, who won the inaugural Platform Prize in 2015 for his film Hurt, noted that while it was not the least successful film of his career in general release, the prize did not appear to give the film any major boost in distribution or box office sales over his other films.
 The 2016 jury's choice of Pablo Larraín's Jackie has also been questioned by critics, in particular because the Platform lineup that year also included Moonlight, which went on to win the Academy Award for Best Picture.

-Films
+Competition

 † denotes a non-winning film which received an honorable mention from the jury.